sandialabs/ConfigParserEnhanced/CONTRIBUTING.md

 Please adhere to PEP8 style guidelines unless called out in this document.
 1. Add 3 lines of whitespace between classes.
 2. Add 2 lines of whitespace between methods within classes or free-functions.
+3. Prefer all methods in classes should have an explicit `return` statement.
+4. All `pytest` tests shoud `return 0` if the test is successful.
-3. Conform to Google-style docstrings except for where it might break Sphinx formatting.
+5. Conform to Google-style docstrings except for where it might break Sphinx formatting.
-4. Lines should not exceed 120 columns except in cases where it reduces the readability of the code.
+6. Lines should not exceed 120 columns except in cases where it reduces the readability of the code.

 ### Auto-formatting
-Use of an auto-formatter
+We can also use the [YAPF][2] tool to perform auto-formatting.
+The .style.yapf file provides a formatting scheme that is also good.
+Using this breaks (2) above, it will only add 1 line between method definitions so this should be adjusted manually.

 Versioning
 ----------